NileshGule/pd-tech-fest-2019/README.md

 After building the POST query, hit the blue `Send` button on the top right.
 If everything goes fine, you should receive a `200 OK` as status code.

 ![postman success](/images/postman-success.png)

+The Producer will produce 1000 messages on the queue named `hello`.
+The consumer is configured to process `10` messages in a batch.
+The consumer also simulates a long running process by sleeping for `2 seconds`.

 ### 2.9 Auto-scaling in action